Our Management Team

 Dani Thon began her career with Dairy One in 1990 with a primary focus on helping the Agriservice community use DHI records more effectively.
 Her role quickly changed when Dairy One began to offer Dairy Comp 305 herd management software.
 Dani focused on the sales, support and training of Dairy Comp 305 and related products, travelling throughout the Northeast and Mid-Atlantic regions for installation visits on dairies and to conduct training programs.
 For many years, her efforts were concentrated on working with consultants and the consultant version of Dairy Comp (DCCON Analyzer).

 During this time, Dani also managed many of the business, marketing and communication functions for the AMR group, as well as the overall Dairy One organization.
-Currently, Dani and her team maintain these marketing and communication responsibilities across Dairy One.
-She is also part of the management team for Dairy One’s newest business partner, Agricultural Consulting Services.
+Currently, Dani and her team maintain these marketing and communication responsibilities across Dairy One’s eight business units.
+In addition, Dani is responsible for overseeing the Dairy One transportation system and working across business units to help improve overall organizational efficiency.
 Dani holds a Bachelor of Science degree from Cornell University.

 Jack van Almelo started his Dairy One career in 1982 as the DHI Service Management and Sales Development is now serving as ACS Manager.
 In his current position, Jack is responsible for the management and operations of ACS.
 The favorite part of his job is getting to help create and deliver services that help people farm more intelligently, smarter, better.
 This can include software that helps farms complete jobs more quickly and consistently, recommendations that help them grow better crops, or support that allows them to feel confident they are farming within the bounds of regulations.